rapid7/insightconnect-plugins/cylance_protect/help.md

 ### Actions

-#### Search Threats
+#### Get Devices Affected by Threat

-This action finds and displays detailed information about one or more threats.
+This action is used to retrieve a list of devices affected by a threat.

 ##### Input